 The seemingly fridge-logical aspect of Andrew making his robot son a young adult in appearance shifts to brilliance because when he finally dies, Mack can live on his own and not be discovered by an adoptive parent.

 The final battle between the rangers and the powered up Flurious makes very little sense, there's no reason Mack not being human should have allowed him to overpower the Corona Aurora, UNLESS Flurious' wish on the Corona has actually been that no human could defeat him?
 Mack defeating him suddenly makes more sense, the Corona Aurora played Jackass Genie and gave Flurious exactly what he wished for and ONLY what he wished for.
+Fate then threw the ONE ranger who could beat him at Flurious.

 Andrew creating an artificial son that was physically a young adult, although it's likely that this is a preferable alternative to making new bodies for him to simulate growing up.